 Supported Mimecast Applications

-2 Step Authentication is supported for both administrator and end user access, including access to:
+2 Step Authentication is supported for both administrator and end-user access, including access to the:

 - Mimecast Personal Portal